ancantu/SCICLD2019/docs/kubernetes/kubernetes.md

 Kubernetes is an orchestration tool that allows management of conainers across multiple nodes.

+This demo uses only 1 node, but you could have 10s-1000s.

+Kubernetes is more developer-centric than some of the other technologies we've looked at.
+The idea is to run your code without having to know anything about the underlying system its running on.

 ## Overview

 * Pod: Smallest deployable unit.
 Consists of 1 or more containers.
 Kind of like "localhost".